The Roads Australia Award for Technical Excellence recognises an individual for technical excellence in the broader transport industry.

 To be eligible for the annual Award, a nominee's field of contribution must be in a technical or scientific area relevant to transport.
 His or her contribution must be outstanding, measured directly in terms of impact on the industry, including the transformational change to the industry.

-Nominations for the 2017 Award will be called mid-year, with the Award presented at the RA Annual Christmas lunch in the recipient's home city at the end of the year.
+Nominations for the 2017 Award close on September 29, with the Award presented at the RA Annual Christmas lunch in the recipient's home city at the end of the year.

-Inquiries about the Award should be directed to RA Communications Director, Mark Bowmer.
+Inquiries about the Award and completed submissions should be directed to RA Communications Director, Mark Bowmer.

 Pictured: 2016 Winner, John Hilton (far right), with previous winners (from left) John Metcalf, John Hodgkinson and Mary Lydon.